Rings of Uranus: Discovery

 The first mention of a Uranian ring system comes from William Herschel's notes detailing his observations of Uranus in the 18th century, which include the following passage: "February 22, 1789: A ring was suspected".
 Herschel drew a small diagram of the ring and noted that it was "a little inclined to the red".
 The Keck Telescope in Hawaii has since confirmed this to be the case, at least for the ν (nu) ring.
 Herschel's notes were published in a Royal Society journal in 1797.
 In the two centuries between 1797 and 1977 the rings are rarely mentioned, if at all.
 This casts serious doubt on whether Herschel could have seen anything of the sort while hundreds of other astronomers saw nothing.
-It has been claimed that Herschel gave accurate descriptions of the ε ring's size relative to Uranus, its changes as Uranus travelled around the Sun, and its color.
+It has been claimed that Herschel gave accurate descriptions of the ε ring's size relative to Uranus, its changes as Uranus travelled around the Sun, and its colour.

-The definitive discovery of the Uranian rings was made by astronomers James L. Elliot, Edward W. Dunham, and Jessica Mink on March 10, 1977, using the Kuiper Airborne Observatory, and was serendipitous.
+The definitive discovery of the Uranian rings was made by astronomers James L. Elliot, Edward W. Dunham, and Jessica Mink (known at the time as Douglas Mink) on March 10, 1977, using the Kuiper Airborne Observatory, and was serendipitous.
 They planned to use the occultation of the star SAO 158687 by Uranus to study the planet's atmosphere.
 When their observations were analysed, they found that the star disappeared briefly from view five times both before and after it was eclipsed by the planet.
 They deduced that a system of narrow rings was present.
 The five occultation events they observed were denoted by the Greek letters α, β, γ, δ and ε in their papers.
 These designations have been used as the rings' names since then.
 Later they found four additional rings: one between the β and γ rings and three inside the α ring.
 The former was named the η ring.
 The latter were dubbed rings 4, 5 and 6—according to the numbering of the occultation events in one paper.
+It was suggested that the 4, 5, and 6 rings be renamed θ, ι, and κ rings, respectively, but this was not taken up by the IAU or the astronomical community.
+Regardless, rings discovered later still used the Greek lettering scheme but resumed at λ, skipping the previous three letters.

 Uranus's ring system was the second to be discovered in the Solar System, after that of Saturn.
 In 1982, on the fifth anniversary of the rings' discovery, Uranus along with the eight other planets recognized at the time (i.e. including Pluto) aligned on the same side of the Sun.